Enquire now

 Conclusion:

 Fibrous dysplasia is a chronic disease which mostly affects children aged 3 to 15.
 The disease can remain silent until adulthood which causes apparent symptoms like bone pain, deformity, scoliosis, etc. More than one bone can be affected in the case of FD.
 Most common bones that are affected due to fibrous dysplasia include facial bones, skull, pelvis, ribs, tibia (shinbone), femur (thighbone), humerus (upper arm bone), and vertebrae in the spine.
 If you or your child is experiencing signs of fibrous dysplasia in the early stages, you must seek medical assistance to ensure the condition does not spread to other parts of the body.
+Please make sure to visit the best orthopedic doctor in Kolkata for the treatment of fibrous dysplasia if you are facing any problems or issues.

 FAQs